Last week I ran my own content marketing prediction:

 Carla Johnson – Content-driven experiences

-In 2016, I believe that content marketers will move beyond storytelling into story creation through experiences.
+I believe that content marketers will move beyond storytelling into story creation through experiences.
 Creating content-driven experiences will be how marketers truly distinguish their brands and create value separate and distinct from the products and services they sell.

 ~ Carla Johnson, President, Type A Communications and co-author, Experiences: The 7th Era of Marketing